hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

         .. seealso::

-            :doc:`Package Reference <_autosummary/dataset/ofrl.dataset.base>` explains the meaning of each keys in detail.
+            :doc:`API reference of BaseDataset<_autosummary/dataset/ofrl.dataset.base>` explains the meaning of each keys in detail.

     .. dropdown:: How to handle multiple logged datasets at once?